Healthcare Project Manager

 • Certified Associate in Project Management (CAPM) is a starting-level certification for professionals wanting to expand their project management abilities.
 Applicants can register for the 150-question exam if they have earned a secondary degree (high school diploma, GED, or associate’s degree) and completed a 23-hour online course in project management offered by PMI.

 • Project Management Professional (PMP) certification is recognized worldwide as an industry standard.
-In order to register for the 200-question exam, applicants must have a secondary degree, a minimum of 7,500 hours leading and directing projects, and 35 hours of project management education or CAPM certification.
+To register for the 200-question exam, applicants must have a secondary degree, a minimum of 7,500 hours leading and directing projects, and 35 hours of project management education or CAPM certification.

 How Much Do Healthcare Project Managers Make?

-Professionals with bachelor’s degrees in healthcare-related fields who have less than five years of work experience in the healthcare industry are qualified for entry-level healthcare project manager positions.
-Healthcare project management careers can expect to earn annual salaries starting at around $76,701, including bonuses and overtime pay (Payscale.com 2022).
+Professionals with bachelor’s degrees in healthcare-related fields with less than five years of work experience in the healthcare industry are qualified for entry-level healthcare project manager positions.
+Healthcare project management careers can expect to earn annual salaries starting at around $81,986, including bonuses and overtime pay (Payscale.com 2024).

-Salaries are determined by several factors, including the level of education, work experience, and location.
+Several factors, including the level of education, work experience, and location determine salaries.
 The percentiles for wages are:

 Healthcare Project Manager Career Alternatives